eggpi/citationhunt/scripts/README.md

 At the end of this step, the CitationHunt database will be ready to go -- you can move it to the directory above and `app.py` will pick it up.
-The pages that went unclassified will be kept in the database, referring to the dummy category, and you can later re-run `assign_categories.py` on the same database with a larger `--max-categories` to categorize them.
-Otherwise, if you'd like to drop them to shrink the database, just remove the "unassigned" category and that deletion will cascade to all relevant pages and snippets.
+The pages that went unclassified will be kept in the database, and you can later re-run `assign_categories.py` on the same database with a larger `--max-categories` to categorize them.